 Attendance and participation are required for all class periods.
-An attendance sheet will be passed out during class.
-It is your responsibility to sign the attendance sheet.
-If your name does not appear on the attendance sheet or your signature is unrecognizable, then you will be considered absent for that class period.
-Signing the name of another student represents academic misconduct (see below).
+Attendance will be taken by the instructor.
 Please complete the homework assignments and exams independently and do not compare your answers with another student in class.
 I will try to grade and return assignments to you within 1 week of their submission.
 I will try to help you as much as possible with all aspects of the course.
 Please ask if you are having trouble.